What Are You Giving Your Attention To?

 “Progress lies not in enhancing what is, but in advancing toward what will be.”—Kahlil Gibran

-What are you experiencing in your life that is causing you trouble?
+What are you experiencing now that is causing you trouble?
 Try to get a sense of the emotions when you think about the situation.
-Now, reflect on what you would like to happen instead.
+Now, what would you like to happen instead?
 How would you feel if you lived that reality now?
 People often believe conditions are worse than they appear to be, known in psychology as catastrophising; the irrational thoughts that something is worse than it actually is.
-It may be an evolutionary adaptation that has allowed mankind to evolve.
+It is an evolutionary adaptation that has allowed humankind to develop.
 However, what you’re experiencing may be preparing you for the thing you asked for.

-The universe seldom functions according to plan, as you’ve noticed.
-Sometimes things happen unexpectedly and we jump to conclusions without allowing the entire picture to unfold.
-In fact, what may be taking place is what we’ve been looking for all along.
+The universe seldom functions according to plan.
+Sometimes things happen unexpectedly, and we jump to conclusions, without allowing the entire picture to unfold.
+In fact, what may take place is what we’ve been looking for all along.
 Our judgement is based on first impressions and we ought to give things a chance to develop further.
-For example, the company where you work might downsize and unexpectedly you are left without a job.
+For example, the company where you work might downsize and it leaves you without a job.
 Naturally, you are stressed about being unemployed and having to look for work.
 What if the situation was unfolding in your favour to lead you to the perfect career?
 Just because we haven’t experienced ideal conditions before doesn’t mean it is out of the realm of possibility.
 We must believe in miracles because the universe acts in mysterious ways.
 What may seem like a roadblock may open doors in unexpected places.

-The problem is, we focus on negative conditions for so long and lose sight of attracting good things into our lives.
-In physics terms it is called The Observer effect, whereby the observation of an experience has the potential to change the outcome.
-Understandably, there’s more to it than I have time to explain in this article.
+The problem is, we focus on negative conditions and lose sight of attracting good things into our lives.
+In physics terms, they call this The Observer effect, whereby the observation of an experience has the potential to change the outcome.
 However, if we give attention to unwanted aspects, they will continue to show up in our lives.
 The key is to flip the switch and focus on what we want.
-It sounds simple enough doesn’t it?
+It sounds simple enough?
 Then why do so many people struggle with this idea?
-It is because we experience life in three dimensions and there is no dress rehearsal, only the real thing.
-But as you know, thoughts become things so what you give your attention to will eventually become your reality.
+It is because life is experienced in three dimensions and our problems are real.
+But as you know, thoughts become things, so what you give your attention to will eventually become your reality.